Canada should increase aid to Cuba and work with other countries to ease impact of U.S. sanctions

 Take Action Now

+Cubans describe their current living conditions as the worst they have experienced since before the 1959 revolution.
 Cuba is still suffering an economic slump provoked by the COVID pandemic.
 Effects of the downturn are magnified by the decades-long imposition of sanctions (sometimes referred to as the “embargo” or the “blockade”) by the United States.
 Between 2007 and 2022, Cuba has dropped 30 places in the Human Development Index (from 53 in 2007 to 83 in 2022).

 What’s Happening in Cuba